 Subsequent replacements- $5.00

 Cooley Library currently has 12 desktop computers for public use, as well as 10 laptops for onsite use.
-Eight computers are Internet enabled and are also loaded with word processing software.
+Eight computers are Internet enabled and are also loaded with word processing software and Adobe Photoshop.
 Four of the computers are children’s computers with over 30 educational games.
-Due to the limited number of computers available and demand, use of the computers is limited to one hour per day per patron.

 Cooley Library has a thriving used book sale at the front of the library.
 Prices are as follows: